SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 the standard saving behavior, one must have the first `save_positions` value be true for at least one callback.

+### Modifying the Stepping Within A Callback

+A common issue with callbacks is that they cause a large discontinuous change, and so it may be wise to pull down `dt` after such a change.
+To control the timestepping from a callback, please see [the timestepping controls in the integrator interface](../basics/integrator.html#Stepping-Controls-1).
+Specifically, `set_proposed_dt!` is used to set the next stepsize, and `terminate!` can be used to cause the simulation to stop.

 ## DiscreteCallback Examples

 ### Example 1: AutoAbstol